AdityaMino/AdityaMino/README.md

 - **Semiconductor Device Physics**
 - **VLSI Layout & Design**

 ***"It's hardware that makes a machine fast.
 It's software that makes a fast machine slow.”- Craig Bruce.*** This quote eloquently captures the need for avid hardware engineers to breach computing limits, everyday.
-I have a strong belief and a passionate interest in Electronics Engineering, and hence plan to grow my technical prowess in this field.
+I have a strong belief and a passionate interest in Electronics Engineering, and hence plan to grow my technical prowess in the world of VLSI & Electronics.

 ## Technologies & Tools 🔧